‘Goonies’ house for sale for $1.6 million

 ASTORIA, Ore.
 (KOIN) – The “Goonies” house, is up for sale.
 The house where the 1985 film was made can be yours for $1.6 million.

-Over the years the current owner spent a lot of time and money restoring the home.
-The iconic house on a hill, with 3 bedrooms, 2 baths and a wraparound porch overlooking the Pacific Ocean was the home of character Mikey Walsh.
+Over the years, the current owner spent a lot of time and money restoring the home.
+The iconic house on a hill, with three bedrooms, two baths and a wraparound porch overlooking the Pacific Ocean, was the home of character Mikey Walsh.

 “This is not only nostalgia.
-This is a piece of cinematic history,” said Mike Schlute, the co-host of the Confused Breakfast Podcast that focuses on film classics from the 1980s and ’90 and early 2000s.
+This is a piece of cinematic history,” said Mike Schlute, the co-host of the Confused Breakfast Podcast, which focuses on film classics from the 1980s and ’90s and early 2000s.

-Schlute describes it as “movies that you loved as a kid but then we talked about it with a modern eye.”

-Real estate agent Jordan Miller said that he invited the Confused Breakfast Podcast crew to come out to the house to film and record inside the house.
+Real estate agent Jordan Miller said that he invited the Confused Breakfast Podcast crew to come to the house to film and record inside the home.

 “I really couldn’t think of anybody better to come out,” Miller told KOIN.

-Schlute said they were busy.
-“But we just cleared our schedule because this is a once-in-a lifetime opportunity for us, not only as fans of the movie but just to be able to experience this.”
+“We just cleared our schedule because this is a once-in-a lifetime opportunity for us, not only as fans of the movie but just to be able to experience this,” he said.

 Miller said they’re not looking for just any buyer.